v-a-s-a/gcloud_1000g_streaming/README.md

 # gcloud_1000g_streaming
 Experimental recalling from the Sequence Read Archive using instances on google cloud.

-*Goal*: Recall all common LoF variants that are found in ExAC, but not found in 1000G
+**Goal**: Recall all common LoF variants that are found in ExAC, but not found in 1000G.

-Before starting:
-- Compressed and indexed VCF of these variants
-- List of 1000G SRR accession numbers for exome experiments

 Setup:
 - Start up a n1-highcpu-16 machine